Writer-Sonic/calorie-counter-ai/README.md

 We do not sell your personal information.

-We may share limited information with third-party service providers only as necessary to operate the app, process subscriptions, provide AI features, store your data, maintain security, and support app functionality.
+We may share limited information with third-party service providers only as necessary to operate the app, process subscriptions, provide AI features, measure Apple Search Ads attribution (when you allow it), store your data, maintain security, and support app functionality.

 ## Data Retention